 To initiate the PROGRAM OTP ARRAY command, the WRITE ENABLE command must be issued to set the write enable latch bit to 1; otherwise, the PROGRAM OTP ARRAY command is ignored and flag status register bits are not set.
 S# is driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH.
-The command code is input on DQ0/DQ4, followed by address bytes and at least one data byte.
+The command code is input on DQ0, followed by address bytes and at least one data byte.
 Each address bit is latched in during the rising edge of the clock.
 When S# is driven HIGH, the operation, which is self-timed, is initiated; its duration is 'POTP.
 There is no rollover mechanism; therefore, after a maximum of 65 bytes are latched in the subsequent bytes are discarded.

 PROGRAM OTP ARRAY programs, at most, 64 bytes to the OTP memory area and one OTP control byte.
 When the operation is in progress, the write in progress bit is set to 1.
-The write enable latch bit is cleared to 0, whether the operation is successful or not, and the status register and flag status register can be polled for the operation status.
-When the operation completes, the write in progress bit is cleared to 0.

-1Gb, Twin-Quad I/O Serial Flash Memory ONE-TIME PROGRAMMABLE Operations
+512Mb, 3V Multiple I/O Serial Flash Memory ONE-TIME PROGRAMMABLE Operations